 In practice, managing love contracts at a growing or large company is untenable.
 Between running open enrollment, processing payroll, and navigating state and local compliance, taking on the additional responsibility of tracking office romances with love contracts isn't practical.
 What’s more, it does little to dispel HR’s reputation as company gossipers.

 All things considered, the love contract has one other fatal flaw: it requires employees to come forward and openly admit to the existence of a relationship in the first place.
 According to the same CareerBuilder survey cited earlier, over a third of workplace romances are secret, and 20 percent are extramarital affairs.
 It’s unlikely that individuals in either of these cases would willingly sit before HR and sign a legal document affirming their romance.

 The Heart of the Issue

 Luckily for employers, there are ways to approach workplace relationships that aren’t nearly as problematic.
-Implementing a strong anti-harassment program and drafting a “fraternization” or romance policy can go a long way in curbing compliance risks.
+Implementing a strong anti-harassment program and drafting a “fraternization” policy, or romance policy, can go a long way in curbing compliance risks.